gyrogovernance/science/docs/Foundations/CommonGovernanceModel.md

 Hilbert's sixth problem [1] called for the axiomatization of physics.
 The challenge was to provide a rigorous logical investigation of the axioms underlying physical theory, comparable to the axiomatization achieved in geometry.

 CGM derives physical law from axiomatic structure, with observation as foundational.
 From axioms CS1–CS7, space, time, and physical constants emerge as theorems, not assumptions (Sections 5.3-5.5).
-The framework provides the missing Hilbert space structure for Hilbert's sixth problem: the modal operators [L] and [R] generate the algebra of observables, with the horizon constant S defining the normalization.
+The framework constructs a Hilbert-space representation via GNS where the modal operators [L] and [R] generate the algebra of observables, with the horizon constant S defining the normalization (see [24] for complete construction and L²(S²) model).
 Geometry, dynamics, and quantum structure follow from the requirement that existence observe itself coherently, completing Hilbert's axiomatization program.

 ## 6.3 Summary Table and Conclusion